 About Family Justice Centers

-Family Justice and Multi-Agency Centers are multi-agency, multi-disciplinary co-located service centers that provide services to victims of inter-personal violence including, intimate partner violence, sexual assault, child abuse, elder or dependent adult abuse, and human trafficking.
+Family Justice Centers and Multi-Agency Centers are multi-agency, multi-disciplinary co-located service centers that provide services to victims of inter-personal violence including, intimate partner violence, sexual assault, child abuse, elder or dependent adult abuse, and human trafficking.
 Both public and private partner agencies assign staff on a full-time or part-time basis to provide services from one location.
 Centers focus on reducing the number of times victims tell their story, the number of places victims must go for help, and look to increase access to services and support for victims and their children.

-Partner agencies at a Family Justice and Multi-Agency Centers may be comprised of, but are not limited to:
+Partner agencies at a Family Justice Center and Multi-Agency Centers may be comprised of, but are not limited to:

 - Community-based rape crisis, domestic violence, and human trafficking advocates